-THE OFFERING

-In deciding whether to invest in our securities, you should take into account not only the backgrounds of the members of our management team, but also the special risks we face as a blank check company and the fact that this offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
+THE OFFERING In deciding whether to invest in our securities, you should take into account not only the backgrounds of the members of our management team, but also the special risks we face as a blank check company and the fact that this offering is not being conducted in compliance with Rule 419 promulgated under the Securities Act.
 You will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.
 You should carefully consider these and the other risks set forth in the section below entitled "Risk Factors" of this prospectus.

-Security offered 13,000,000 Class A ordinary shares (or 14,950,000

-Class A ordinary shares if the underwriters' overallotment option is exercised in full), at \$10.00 per share.

-Nasdaq symbol Class A ordinary shares: "ARYA"

-Ordinary shares:

-Number outstanding before this offering

-Number outstanding after this offering

-Founder shares

-On April 2, 2020, we issued to our sponsor 3,593,750 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.007 per share.
-In July 2020, our sponsor transferred 30,000 founder shares to each of Bradley L. Campbell, Saqib Islam and Todd Wider.
+12,500,000 Class A ordinary shares (or 14,375,000 Security offered Class A ordinary shares if the underwriters' overallotment option is exercised in full), at \$10.00 per share.
+Proposed Nasdaq symbol Class A ordinary shares: "ARYA" Ordinary shares: Number outstanding before this offering 3,593,750(1)(2) Number outstanding after this offering 16,075,000(1)(3)(4)(5) On April 2, 2020, we issued to our sponsor Founder shares 3,593,750 founder shares in exchange for a capital contribution of \$25,000, or approximately \$0.007 per share.
+In July 2020, our sponsor transferred 30,000 founder shares to each of and Todd Wider.
 Such shares will not be subject to forfeiture in the event the underwriters' over-allotment option is not exercised.
-On August 6, 2020, we effected a share capitalization resulting in our initial shareholders holding 3,737,500 Class B ordinary shares.

 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the ownership of our initial shareholders (and their permitted transferees), on an asconverted basis, at 20% of our issued and outstanding ordinary shares (excluding the private placement shares) upon the consummation of this offering.
+Up to 468,750 founder shares held by our sponsor are subject to forfeiture, depending on the extent to which the underwriter's over-allotment option is exercised.
+(1) Founder shares are currently classified as Class B ordinary shares, which shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described below adjacent to the caption "Founder shares conversion and anti-dilution rights" and in our amended and restated memorandum and articles of association

+$^{\left(3\right) }$ Assumes no exercise of the underwriters' over allotment option.

+(4) Includes 12,500,000 public shares, 450,000 private placement shares and 3,125,000 founder shares, assuming 468,750 founder shares have been forfeited.

+(5) Unlike other SPAC IPOs, investors in this offering will not receive warrants that would become exercisable following completion of our initial business combination.

-Up to 487,500 founder shares held by our sponsor are subject to forfeiture, depending on the extent to which the underwriter's over-allotment option is exercised.
+$^{^{\}left(2\right)}$ Includes up to 468,750 founder shares that are subject to forfeiture.